 Reflecting the long-standing practice of collaboration between all governments to deliver school education, the National School Reform Agreement outlines strategic reforms in areas where national collaboration will have the greatest impact on driving improved student outcomes.
 The Agreement will operate from 2019 to 2023.

-The Agreement has been informed by the findings and recommendations of the Review to Achieve Educational Excellence in Australian Schools, the Independent Review of Regional, Rural and Remote Education and the final report of the STEM Partnerships Forum.
+The Agreement has been informed by the findings and recommendations of the Review to Achieve Educational Excellence in Australian Schools, the Independent Review of Regional, Rural and Remote Education and the Optimising STEM Industry-School Partnerships report of the STEM Partnerships Forum.

-For further detail on the National School Reform Agreement, see the factsheet here.
+For further detail on the National School Reform Agreement, see the What is the National School Reform Agreement fact sheet.

 States and territories are also required to have a bilateral agreement with the Commonwealth that sets out state-specific actions to improve student outcomes.
 Bilateral agreements include activities that support particular student cohorts such as Aboriginal and Torres Strait Islander students, students in regional, rural and remote areas, students with disability and students from a low-SES background.